In honour of World Kidney day 9th March 2017

 Ask yourself do I have the balance right between the amounts I eat and the amount I move about to maintain a healthy weight ?
 If you need help with your diet please seek it from a dietitian or registered nutritionist.

-Do I need to do anything with fluid to look after my kidneys?
+Do I need to do anything with fluid to love my kidneys?

 Its important to keep your self hydrated and you can determine this by checking the colour of your wee.
 Clear indicates hydration.
 The current advice on ideal quantity of fluid to be drank per day is between 1.5 and 2L per day which is equivalent to 6 – 8 large glasses or cups each day with water being the preferred choice of fluid.